Jack the Ripper Stalks His Victims: Central Saint Martins

 McQueen turned up at CSM with a pile of sample clothing and no appointment, seeking a job teaching pattern cutting.
-Hillson considered him too young for this, but based on the strength of his portfolio – and despite his lack of formal qualifications – accepted McQueen into the eighteen-month masters-level fashion design course.
+Hillson considered him too young for this, but based on the strength of his portfolio – and despite his lack of formal qualifications – accepted McQueen into the eighteen-month master's-level fashion design course.
 Unable to afford the tuition, he borrowed £4000 from his aunt Renee to cover it.
 McQueen met a number of his future collaborators at CSM, including Simon Ungless, a friend and later roommate.

 CSM students at the master's level were expected to produce a graduation collection of at least six outfits as their thesis.
 McQueen told Hillson that he intended to present clothing that was distressed and stained, so the models would look like survivors of a violent attack.
 Although Hillson was dubious about the idea, she agreed to mentor him.
 Among other things, this meant quietly providing him with quality fabric from the CSM stores.
 He could not afford to buy his own, and lower-quality fabric would not have withstood the level of distressing McQueen was applying.

 Students were required to provide a marketing report with their collections, outlining the rationale and business case for their designs.
 McQueen instead presented a narrative which described how his mother's study of genealogy led him to discover that a distant relative of his had owned an inn and rented a room to one of Jack the Ripper's victims, although his professors doubted the story.
 (Note: Some sources incorrectly write that McQueen claimed to have been distantly related to the actual victim.)
 CSM professor Louise Wilson, with whom McQueen had a contentious relationship, told author Andrew Wilson that the cover of the report was decorated with McQueen's pubic hair.
 The report was, at some point, stolen from Wilson's office; she suspected that McQueen himself was responsible.

 McQueen was not being shocking just to indulge himself.
 CSM's graduation shows were covered by the London press, and he wanted to exploit controversy to create publicity.
 This was a common tactic for London's young designers at the time.
 The country's fashion industry lacked infrastructure to support newcomers, forcing them to rely on extreme showmanship to draw media attention in the hopes of attracting financial backers.